monmima/node-and-sql-aide-memoire-by-monmima/README.md

 Once you feel comfortable with Node.js and MySQL, then you'll be ready for EJS.
 EJS is a templating tool that enables you to insert data from your database into .ejs files, which are then rendered into HTML.
 The simplest form of EJS would be a regular old HTML page, but with an .ejs extension (but of course, that would be pointless).

+If you do want to learn EJS, it's pretty straightforward.
+A good place to start is this aide-mémoire and another is [WalkthroughCode's EJS tutorial](https://github.com/monmima/node-ejs-tutorial-by-walkthroughcode).

 ## Installing and running MySQL on Linux Mint

 **Obviously, you can use Microsoft, Linux or the Macintosh operating system** to run this project, but I'm keeping these steps below just in case I get stuck again.